University of Lincoln (UoL)

 IWM was founded in the midst of the First World War with a mission to preserve and tell the stories of all kinds of people, not only from Britain but from the countries of its empire.
 Their work continues right up to present day conflict, covering 100 years of experience throughout the Commonwealth.
 IWM feature permanent displays, a dynamic programme of temporary exhibitions, events and educational activities to help visitors to get close to the lives of those affected by war and to develop a deeper understanding of its effect on the world.

-From the archaeology under our feet to the historic parks we love, from precious memories to rare wildlife, the Heritage Lottery Fund use money raised by National Lottery players to help people across the UK explore, enjoy and protect the heritage they care about.
+From the archaeology under our feet to the historic parks we love, from precious memories to rare wildlife, the National Lottery Heritage Fund use money raised by National Lottery players to help people across the UK explore, enjoy and protect the heritage they care about.

 European Year of Cultural Heritage (EYCH)